learn-co-curriculum/react-hooks-redux-forms-codealong/readme.md

 ```

 Just below the `import` statements, you can see that we create the store using
-the provided `create`.
-Then, further down, we pass the store into the
+`createStore`, provided by `redux`.
+Then, further down, we pass the store into
-`Provider`.
+the `Provider`.
 This will allow us access when we _connect_ our components.

 Ok, let's connect the CreateTodo.
 First, we want to import `connect` from
 `react-redux` and modify our export statement: